Gender Confirming Surgery Performed by

 Gender Confirming Surgery

 Dr. Bartlett performs gender confirming top surgery for both female to male and male to female transgender patients.
 Our patients come from the greater Boston area as well as other parts of the United States and overseas.
 In general Dr. Bartlett uses the WPATH guidelines to screen patients regarding their suitability for surgery.
-Dr. Bartlett’s staff takes pride in their knowledge and sensitivity to transgender individuals and makes every effort to make the process as straightforward as possible.
+Dr. Bartlett’s staff takes pride in their knowledge and sensitivity towards transgender individuals and makes every effort to make the process as straightforward as possible.

 FTM Top Surgery